abbottyanginchina/Awesome-Federated-Unlearning/README.md

 > 📖 Our survey paper of Federated Unlearning is coming !!

 > 📧 Feel free to contact us if you come across any errors.
-We greatly appreciate any suggestions to enhance our work, so please don't hesitate to send me (<a href="https://abbottyanginchina.github.io">Jiaxi Yang</a>) email at _abbottyanginchina@gmail.com_ or my partner <a href="https://scholar.google.com/citations?user=JEG76EoAAAAJ&hl=zh-CN&oi=sra">Yang Zhao</a> at _s180049@e.ntu.edu.sg_
+We greatly appreciate any suggestions or new papers of FU to enhance our work, so please don't hesitate to send me (<a href="https://abbottyanginchina.github.io">Jiaxi Yang</a>) email at _abbottyanginchina@gmail.com_ or my partner <a href="https://scholar.google.com/citations?user=JEG76EoAAAAJ&hl=zh-CN&oi=sra">Yang Zhao</a> at _s180049@e.ntu.edu.sg_

 ## Table of Contents
 - [A Survey of Federated Unlearning: A Taxonomy, Challenges and Future Directions](#a-survey-of-federated-unlearning-a-taxonomy-challenges-and-future-directions)